openharmony/docs/en/application-dev/file-management/select-user-file.md

 # Selecting User Files

-If your application needs to support share and saving of user files (such as images and videos), you can use OpenHarmony [FilePicker](../reference/apis/js-apis-file-picker.md) to implement selection and saving of user files.
-No permission is required if your application uses **FilePicker** to access files.
+You can use [FilePicker](../reference/apis/js-apis-file-picker.md) to implement the capabilities required for sharing and saving user files such as images and videos.
+The **FilePicker** accesses the file to start the application and guide the user to perform operations on the GUI.
+The API itself does not need any permission.

 The **FilePicker** provides the following interfaces by file type:

-- [PhotoViewPicker](../reference/apis/js-apis-file-picker.md#photoviewpicker): used to select and save images or video files.
+- [PhotoViewPicker](../reference/apis/js-apis-file-picker.md#photoviewpicker): used to select and save images or videos.
+You are advised to use [PhotoViewPicker of PhotoAccessHelper](../reference/apis/js-apis-photoAccessHelper.md) to select files.
+The **PhotoViewPicker** of **FilePicker** can select only assets in **Gallery**, which is in a directory of the system **FileManager**.
+Therefore, the images and videos saved using **save()** cannot be viewed in **Gallery**.
+To enable the saved assets to be viewed in **Gallery**, use [a security component to create the media asset](./photoAccessHelper-resource-guidelines.md#creating-a-media-asset-using-a-security component).

 - [DocumentViewPicker](../reference/apis/js-apis-file-picker.md#documentviewpicker): used to select and save documents.
+The documents can be selected by using **FilePicker**.
+The documents are not distinguished by file name extensions.
+For example, the images and documents downloaded from a browser are of the document type.

 - [AudioViewPicker](../reference/apis/js-apis-file-picker.md#audioviewpicker): used to select and save audio files.
+Currently, the audio files can be selected by using **FilePicker**.

 ## Selecting Images or Video Files